 20829 Entrada Road

 Dogs not allowed on trails.

-Considered "the largest wildland within the boundaries of a major city," Topanga Canyon State Park offers acres to explore (14,000 to be exact).
+Considered "the largest wildland within the boundaries of a major city," Topanga Canyon State Park offers acres to explore (14,000, to be exact).
 Park at Trippet Ranch (map) and start off on several fascinating trails.
 For the adventurous, try the four- to five-mile (depending on how you go) loop around Eagle Rock (see photos).
 The trailhead is at the southeast corner of the Trippet Ranch parking lot.
-Or meander through lush meadows (especially after our rainy season) on the shorter Musch Trail.
+Or meander through lush meadows (especially after rainy season) on the shorter Musch Trail.
+Or choose how long a hike you want in Santa Ynez Canyon.
 While there are several ways to access Topanga Canyon trails, Trippet Ranch is a favorite as it provides picnic tables, information, and restrooms (phew).

 4100 South La Cienega